Pauline Bart: Career

 Bart also studied depression amongst 1950s housewives after their divorces when they had become empty nesters and had found themselves without required skills to enter the job market.
 In a study called Portnoy's Mother's Complaint, she documented the experiences of mostly Jewish women who found their lives uprooted when they found their role in the family missing.
 Her mother's depression and her own struggles as a divorced mother of two children led her to pursue the study.

 As of 1992, Bart was a tenured professor in the psychiatry department at University of Illinois College of Medicine.
 She also taught in the women's studies and sociology departments for over 20 years but was let go by the College of Arts and Sciences when a student alleged that she had discriminated against him and said he "fit the profile of a male black rapist".
 Bart denied that she said this.
 Catharine A. MacKinnon and Andrea Dworkin spoke in Bart's defense following the allegations.
 Another account of the same incident held that Bart had said the male student was a "believer in the rape myth".

-Bart was a published author who wrote on topics including violence against women, gender studies, and rape survival strategies.
-Some of her works included The Student Sociologist’s Handbook (1971) which she co-wrote with Linda Frankel, Stopping Rape: Successful Survival Strategies (1985) which she co-wrote with Patricia O'Brien, and Violence Against Women: The Bloody Footprints (1993) which she co-edited with Eileen Geil Moran.
-One of her often quoted insights linked to sociology studies was "Everything is data, but data isn’t everything".
+Bart was a published author who wrote on topics including violence against women, women's studies, and rape survival strategies.
+Some of her works included The Student Sociologist's Handbook (1971) which she co-wrote with Linda Frankel, Stopping Rape: Successful Survival Strategies (1985) which she co-wrote with Patricia O'Brien, and Violence Against Women: The Bloody Footprints (1993) which she co-edited with Eileen Geil Moran.
+One of her often quoted insights linked to sociology studies was "Everything is data, but data isn't everything".
 Quoting Andrea Dworkin, Bart summarized her work on violence against women by saying that she was "a feminist, not the fun kind!"